nimasaj/Radiojavan/Readme.md

 2- Showing artist/art name
 3- Depicting cover photo
 4- Showing file size
-5- Showing full-album download list with inserting only a link to one of its tracks 6- Showing track name for each album track
+5- Generating download list of albums with inserting only a link to one of its tracks 6- Showing track name for each album track
 7- Refining titles of Podcasts to look friendlier
-8- Finding different host names on RJ servers
-9- Generating download link for different video qualities 10- Generating download link for tracks/albums without having download link on RJ pages 11- Bypassing RJ limitation on Python requests via setting User-Agent
+8- Finding different host names on RJ servers to generate working links 9- Generating download link for different video qualities 10- Generating download link for tracks/albums which do not have direct download links on RJ 11- Bypassing RJ limitation on Python requests via setting User-Agent
 ```